Pounds of Food Rescued

-Cultivate is devoted to organizing our community resources to fight hunger through food rescue.
+Cultivate Food Rescue is devoted to organizing community resources to fight hunger and reduce food waste.

 Defining Food Rescue

 Our partnership with Notre Dame and other local food suppliers provides a great opportunity to feed members of our community who are food-insecure.
 Our food rescue program fills the gap between potentially wasted food and the people and organizations that need food the most.